geduldig/TwitterAPI/README.rst

    :alt: Join the chat at https://gitter.im/geduldig/TwitterAPI
    :target: https://gitter.im/geduldig/TwitterAPI?utm_source=badge&utm_medium=badge&utm_campaign=pr-badge&utm_content=badge

-This Python package supports Twitter's REST and Streaming APIs (version 1.1) with OAuth 1.0 or OAuth 2.0.
+TwitterAPI is a Python package supports Twitter's REST and Streaming APIs (version 1.1) with OAuth 1.0 or OAuth 2.0.
 It works with the latest Python versions in both 2.x and 3.x branches.

 Installation
 ------------